1871fotc/fotc/docs/headstones/lost-paddington-headstones.md

         - 26 Baptist
         - 0 Jewish
     - an entry has been made for each person listed against a headstones so details about each person can be annotated separately.
     - 'same as' entries in the source are shown under a different headstones identifier.
-These may refer to the same headstones but were listed separately to create an alphabetic index by surname.
+These may refer to the same headstone but were listed separately to create an alphabetic index by surname.
     - There are 13 'same as' entries.
 This could mean, either
         - there may only be 492 headstones
         - there are 505 headstone and 'same as' means the headstones were on the same grave